corybill/preconditions/README.md

 ###High Level Info
 There are three functions that are exposed from the library.
-1. instance() - Create a testing suite around a single object and run a single or multiple tests one the same object.
+1. instance() - Create a testing suite passing in a single object.
+Run a single, or multiple tests on the passed in object.
 2. constructor() - Get the constructor function so you can extend the Preconditions library (see below for example).
 3. singleton() - Get a singleton to verify a single value.